 MKT 500.
 Marketing Planning and Management An intensive study of the nature and role of marketing concentrating on planning and administering the marketing program.
 Includes the basic marketing principles (products, place, price, and promotion) with emphasis on the analysis of customer wants, needs, and purchasing patterns.
 Combination lecture, case, and project format concentrating on applications of analytical and decision-making techniques.
-Intended for students preparing to enter the MBA program but who lack the marketing prerequisite (replaces MKT 300).
-Prerequisite: Post-baccalaureate status/or permission of the instructor.
+This course is not open to undergraduates.